-Anyone using methadone should be strictly supervised by healthcare professionals who understand methadone and the long-term risks.
-While some people stay on methadone for many years, the drug is meant to assist people get off opioids without suffering from the severe detox symptoms.
-Then, over time the doctor should be decreasing the dosage, weaning the person off.
+Anyone using methadone should be strictly supervised by healthcare professionals who understand methadone and its long-term risks.
+While some people stay on methadone for many years, the drug is meant to assist people to get off opioids without suffering from severe detox symptoms.
+Then, over time the doctor should decrease the dosage, weaning the person off.

 Nerve, Liver, and Brain Damage